DisDoh/NumpyForGDScript/README.md

   - `test_identity()`

 ## License
-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use under the GNU GENERAL PUBLIC LICENSE.

 ---